 FYE 1220: First-Year Seminar

-FYE 1220 is a two-hour seminar that serves as an academic, theme-based introduction to college-level inquiry and extends the orientation process into a student’s first semester at Georgia Southern.
-The course in an opportunity to research topics the student enjoys as well as to meet other students and a faculty member with similar interests.
-For these reasons, students are encouraged to select their theme very intentionally.
+FYE 1220 is a two-hour seminar that serves as an academic introduction to college-level inquiry and extends the orientation process into a student’s first semester at Georgia Southern.
+The course in an opportunity to learn information literacy skills, and meet other students and a faculty member with similar interests.
+A new, consolidated FYE 1220 course will start summer 2018.
+Click the appropriate section below to view historical and current information about the course.

 Thematic seminar designed to promote information literacy skills and support students’ cognitive and affective integration into the University community.
 Required during the first semester for all students new to the University (except for transfer students with 30 hours or more); students may not withdraw.